 Here’s my recipe for Apple Cider Waffles.
 I hope you enjoy them as much as we do.

-- Whisk all dry ingredients together and add egg and apple cider.
+- Make batter.
+Whisk all dry ingredients together in a mixing bowl.
+Add egg and apple cider.
 Whisk until well-combined.

-- Pour into waffle iron and prepare according to waffle iron instructions.
+- Cook.
+Pour into waffle iron and prepare according to waffle iron instructions.

-- Remove from waffle iron when baked throughout and serve warm.
+- Serve.
+Remove from waffle iron when baked throughout and serve warm.